t-mullen/observed-remove-set/README.md

 An "Observed-Remove Set" or "OR-Set", is a set that can be modified concurrently and will eventually reach the same state everywhere (it is "eventually consistent").

+A casuality-tracking method is also included, allowing operations to be delivered in any order and more-than-once.

 ## example

 ```javascript